All individuals noted as hanged, convicted, acquitted, or indicted were absolved by the Connecticut General Assembly on May 25, 2023.

 Elizabeth Blackleach of Wethersfield and her husband, John, were accused during the Hartford Witch-Hunt.
 They sued their accusers, thus freeing themselves from suspicion.

 Elizabeth and John Blackleach were an accused couple.
 John was once brought to court for his contemptuous expressions against several persons in authority.
 John was a well-to-do merchant.
 He was the constable for Hartford’s North Side.
 They had 11 children.
 John sued his accusers for slander.
 The couple were both accused of bewitching a sow, but they fought back against their accusers by suing them for slander, and so their case was basically neutralized.
-He was a very wealthy man and powerful, and not somebody to trifle with38.
+He was a very wealthy man and powerful, and not somebody to trifle with33.

 Is he the same John Blackleach, accuser of Katherine Harrison?
 He went to Hadley or wrote to someone in Hadley and got them to testify against Katherine Harrison, because they had formerly lived in Wethersfield.
 These people that he contacts in Hadley had moved.
-So he’s getting them to testify39.
+So he’s getting them to testify34.

-John Blackleach, accused 1662
+John Blackleach, accused of witchcraft, 1662

 John Blackleach of Wethersfield and his wife, Elizabeth, were accused during the Hartford Witch-Hunt.
 They sued their accusers, thus freeing themselves from suspicion.
+See Elizabeth Blackleach for more.

-Elizabeth Seager, indicted 1663 (twice) and convicted 1665, reprieved
+Elizabeth Seager, indicted 1663 (twice) and convicted of alleged witchcraft, 1665, reprieved

-Elizabeth Seager was acquitted of witchcraft twice in 1663, in January and in June.
+Elizabeth Seager of Hartford was accused of witchcraft during the Hartford Witch-Hunt.
+She was acquitted of witchcraft twice in 1663, in January and in June.
 She was convicted at the third trial on June 26th, 1665.
 Governor Winthrop Jr. asked the court to delay the sentencing.
 In 1666, the verdict was overturned.

-Hannah Griswold of Saybrook, slandered 1667
+Hannah Griswold of Saybrook, slandered as a witch, 1667

-William Graves of Stamford, indicted 1667
+William Graves of Stamford, indicted for alleged witchcraft, 1667

-Katherine Harrison of Wethersfield, convicted 1668, reprieved
+Katherine Harrison of Wethersfield, convicted of alleged witchcraft, 1668, reprieved

 Katherine Harrison of Wethersfield was named as a witch during the Hartford Witch-Hunt.
 She was later prosecuted in 1668 and convicted.
 Her conviction was overturned, and she was forced to flee to New York.

 Katherine Harrison of Wethersfield was accused of witchcraft in 1668.
 She was possibly the daughter or niece of the executed Windsor resident Lydia Gilbert.
 On record in her own words, she referred to cousins John, Jonathan, and Josiah Gilbert.
-Her case is often cited as a landmark moment in New England legal history42.
+Her case is often cited as a landmark moment in New England legal history37.

-Sarah Dibble of Stamford, accused 1669
+Sarah Dibble of Stamford, accused of witchcraft, 1669

 In Stanford, in 1669, a spousal quarrel led to Sarah Dibble accusing her husband Zachary of abuse.
 He in turn accused her of witchcraft.
 The court rejected his claim.58.

-Goodwife Messenger of Windsor, slandered 1673
+Goodwife Messenger of Windsor, slandered as a witch 1673

 In 1673, Edward Messenger sued Edward Bartlett for defaming his wife, who was possibly named Katherine.
 Mr. Bartlett had said Messenger’s wife was an old witch or whore, or words to the same purpose.
-This story comes straight from Connecticut Colonial Private Records, County Court Records44.
+This story comes straight from Connecticut Colonial Private Records, County Court Records39.

-Goodwife Burr of Wethersfield, slandered 1678
+Goodwife Burr of Wethersfield, slandered as a witch, 1678

 Goodwife Burr of Wethersfield was slandered as a witch in 1678.